 Dallas Eviction Case – After ITI, I established a solo practice in Dallas.
 One of my most satisfying victories during that time was a case I handled pro bono.
 A couple was being threatened with eviction, just before Christmas.
 Even though this was not my area of expertise, I got the eviction delayed and helped the couple ultimately recover most of their stuff from their landlord.

 Texas State Board of Nursing v L.M. – I have now resumed solo practice in Austin.
 Recently, I represented a nurse before the State Board of Nursing.
-The case appears to be headed toward a positive resolution for the nurse.
+The outcome was a positive resolution for the nurse.

 Texas Board of Pharmacy v.
 M. P. – I represented a pharmacist who was accused of a number of violations of the Pharmacy Act.
 The Staff of the Board wanted the pharmacist to agree to a number of conditions that would have essentially ended his pharmacy career.
 I negotiated a much more reasonable set of conditions that should allow him to continue to practice for years to come.

 Brazos Electric Cooperative Transmission Line – I was part of a team that represented a landowner fighting a transmission line.
 We not only got a line approved that did not affect our client – – we also got an alternative route approved that was shorter, less costly and had less impact on the landowners.